kata-strofi-gr/offlineVER/MySQL DB/README.md

 The database schema is defined in `db_schema.sql` and includes the following tables:

 - `Administrator`: Stores information about system administrators.
+- `user`: Stores information about all users (administrators, rescuers, and citizens).
 - `Rescuer`: Stores information about rescuers who handle requests.
 - `Citizen`: Stores information about citizens who can make requests and offers.
 - `Items`: Stores information about items available for requests and offers.